gustavonobrega/react-challenges/README.md

 - **Modal:** Implement a Pop-up dialog with keyboard accessability.
 - **Tic-Tac-Toe:** Build a interactive tic-tac-toe game.
 - **useDebounce:** Delay the execution of function or state update with a custom React hook.
+- **Starfield Button:** Press and hold a specific key to trigger the button.

 ## 🚀 Getting started